LaravelDaily/Booking-Com-Simulation-Laravel/course/14-book-apartment.md

 - Booking DB Model/Migration
 - API endpoint & first successful booking
-- Calculating total price of booking
+- Calculating the total price of booking
 - Validation: apartment capacity and availability
 - Viewing and canceling user's bookings

-As usual covered by tests, so by the end of this lesson, we will have these tests passing:
+As usual, covered by tests, so by the end of this lesson, we will have these tests passing:

 ![](images/bookings-tests-all.png)